 Are You Ready For Podcast Sponsorship?

 Podcast sponsorship is a good way to make money podcasting.
-It lets companies interact with your active audience while you get financial kickback.
+It lets companies interact with your active audience while you get a financial kickback.
 Understanding the many forms of sponsorship, negotiating a good rate, and creating a strong sponsorship proposal can help you to draw in appropriate sponsors and foster long-lasting working relationships.

 You need to be proactive to be successful.
 Don’t wait for podcast sponsors to approach you.
 You need to go out there and find the opportunities.